Turbo Takeaways

 Is It a Good Idea To Buy a Car With a Credit Card?

-So, should you buy a car with a credit card?
-It makes sense only under certain circumstances, as listed below:
+So, should you purchase a car with a credit card?
+It makes sense only under certain circumstances.
+In most cases, the costs and risks outweigh the benefits.

-- You have a high credit limit and a low credit utilization ratio.
+- You have a high credit limit and currently keep your credit utilization ratio low.

-- You have the possibility to earn a large welcome bonus or enough extra reward points to offset the costs of interest charges and fees.
+- You'll earn a large welcome bonus or enough extra reward points to offset interest charges and fees.

-- The dealer may also impose a separate convenience fee of 2% to 3% to allow the purchaser the option to use a credit card since it is a traditionally unconventional method of payment for an automobile.
+Keep in mind that the dealer may also impose a convenience fee of 2% to 3% to allow the purchaser to use a credit card, since it is a traditionally unconventional method of payment for an automobile.

-After weighing the pros and cons, if you feel that it is the right decision for you, here are the steps to follow to use your credit card at the dealership.
+After weighing the pros and cons, if you feel it is the right decision for you, here are 3 easy steps to use your credit card at the dealership.

 1. Choose the Right Credit Card